redmoon0x/clulley/docs/assets/STEALTH_FEATURES.md

-# Free-Cluely: Advanced Stealth Implementation
+# clulley: Advanced Stealth Implementation

 ## Overview

-Free-Cluely is designed from the ground up as a covert AI assistance tool that maintains complete discretion in professional environments.
+clulley is designed from the ground up as a covert AI assistance tool that maintains complete discretion in professional environments.
 This document details the comprehensive stealth capabilities implemented throughout the application.

 ## Core Stealth Philosophy